BLOG

 Why am I charged more than average daily budget on some days?

 Internet search traffic varies daily, and to ensure your campaigns perform well despite these fluctuations, Google might allow up to 2x interactions than your daily budget states.
-This is called over delivery.
+This is over-delivery.

-Still, our system ensures you won’t be charged beyond the number of days in your billing period multiplied by your daily budget.
-For instance, if you budget $10 per day and are billed monthly, your max payment would be $300.
+However, Google’s system guarantees that it won’t charge you more than the product of the number of days in your billing period and your daily budget.
+For example, if you set a $10 per day budget and receive monthly billing, your maximum payment would be $300.

 If over delivery leads to higher costs in a billing period, we automatically credit your account.
 Say you spent $35 on clicks in a month, with a $1 daily budget (totaling $30 monthly), you’ll get a $5 overdelivery credit.